Humanitarian crisis: Preparing for humanitarian crises

-In addition to these five disaster preparedness entities, there is a multiplicity of government donor agencies that fund disaster preparedness activities, including the United States Agency for International Development (USAID), the United Kingdom’s Department for International Development (DFID), the Swedish International Development Cooperation Agency (SIDA), and others.
+In addition to these five disaster preparedness entities, there is a multiplicity of government donor agencies that fund disaster preparedness activities, including the United States Agency for International Development (USAID), the United Kingdom's Department for International Development (DFID), the Swedish International Development Cooperation Agency (SIDA), and others.
 Additionally, there are many philanthropies that support disaster preparedness, such as the Bill & Melinda Gates Foundation.

 Humanitarian Crisis Management

-NGOs and the management of man-made crises
+NGOs and the management of human-made crises

 Many actors are involved in the strategic management of humanitarian crises and emergencies.
 The United Nations (UN) serves as the primary international actor in humanitarian crisis oversight but has extended responsibilities and management roles to improve the efficiency of crisis responses.
 With the development of a cluster system, the UN's official organs have incorporated international organizations (IOs), international non-governmental organizations (INGOs), and non-governmental organizations (NGOs) into the coordination of crisis management.

-By expanding the responsibility for humanitarian crises beyond the UN’s singular authority, the number of actors involved in the coordination of the system has simultaneously increased.
+By expanding the responsibility for humanitarian crises beyond the UN's singular authority, the number of actors involved in the coordination of the system has simultaneously increased.
 Requiring further attention to efficient cooperation in-between actors.
-Specifically, man-made crises, which differ from natural disasters in their fundamental origin of imposing humanitarian threats, create distinct challenges to appropriate crisis responses because of the new essence of conflicts.
+Specifically, human-made crises, which differ from natural disasters in their fundamental origin of imposing humanitarian threats, create distinct challenges to appropriate crisis responses because of the new essence of conflicts.
 Today, conflicts are more frequently domestically fought rather than across national borders.
 Such development of crises has changed the ways humans are affected by conflict and asks for new response strategies to meet the needs of the people at risk.
-Thus, the multiple actors involved in man-made humanitarian crises, are faced with a challenging environment to establish efficient management and cooperation over the situation.
+Thus, the multiple actors involved in human-made humanitarian crises, are faced with a challenging environment to establish efficient management and cooperation over the situation.